moding-il/bizdoc.core/README.md

 ## References

 BizDoc rely on [Hanfire](https://docs.hangfire.io/) for background tasking.
 You can add your long-running or period tasks using it's infrastructure.
-Adminstrative access available through /hangfire url.
+Administrative access available through /hangfire url.

 BizDoc uses [Syncfusion](https://www.syncfusion.com/angular-ui-components) for charting.
 If you wish to add your own charts, consider using this library.
-Licesing reqired.
+Licensing required.

 If you use the currency exchange rate job, register at <http://data.fixer.io>.